Devonta Smith Player Prop Bets for NFL Week 10 | Philadelphia vs. Denver 11/14/2021

 Season Stats

-- Smith has been the target of 62 of his team's 276 passing attempts this season, or 22.5% of the target share.

-- Smith has seen the ball thrown his way three times in the red zone this season, 8.1% of his team's 37 red zone pass attempts.
+- With three targets in the red zone this season, Smith has been on the receiving end of 8.1% of his team's 37 red zone pass attempts.

-- The Eagles have run 52.6% passing plays and 47.4% rushing plays this season.
-They rank 11th in the NFL in scoring.
+- The Eagles, who rank 11th in the NFL in points scored, have attempted a pass 52.6% of the time while running the football 47.4% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Smith's matchup with the Broncos.